harishanandan555/nxticker/README.md

-# BetaTickers - Financial Data API Platform
+# NxTicker - Financial Data API Platform

 ## 🚀 Overview
-BetaTickers is a comprehensive financial data API platform designed for developers, traders, and enterprises.
+NxTicker is a comprehensive financial data API platform designed for developers, traders, and enterprises.
 This application provides real-time and historical market data with enterprise-grade security, performance, and developer experience.

 ## 📚 Documentation